 Trademark/Tradename License Agreements.
-Pursuant to the Trademark/Tradename License Agreements, NSI has granted to each Subsidiary an exclusive license to use in its market the NSI and IDN trademarks, the individual product trademarks used on NSI products and any NSI tradenames.
-Each of the Subsidiaries may thus use the licensed trademarks and tradenames on products and commercial materials not purchased from NSI, including locally sourced products and commercial materials and products and commercial materials manufactured by such subsidiary and may grant a sub-license, with the consent of NSI, for the licensed trademarks and tradenames in its market.
+The following discussion summarizes the terms of the Trademark/Tradename License Agreements for each of the Subsidiaries.
+Pursuant to the Trademark/Tradename License Agreements, NSI has granted to each Subsidiary an exclusive license to use in its market the Nu Skin and IDN trademarks, the individual product trademarks used on Nu Skin personal care and IDN products and any NSI tradenames.
+Each of the Subsidiaries may thus use the licensed trademarks and tradenames on products and commercial materials not purchased from NSI, including locally sourced products and commercial materials and products and commercial materials manufactured by such Subsidiary and may grant a sub-license, with the consent of NSI, for the licensed trademarks and tradenames in its market.
 In addition, each Subsidiary has the right to export such products and commercial materials into other Company markets with NSI's consent, which consent shall not be unreasonably withheld or delayed.